xyflow/xyflow/README.md

 - `onNodeMouseLeave(evt: MouseEvent, node: Node)`: node mouse leave
 - `onNodeContextMenu(evt: MouseEvent, node: Node)`: node context menu
 - `onConnect({ source, target })`: called when user connects two nodes
-- `onLoad(reactFlowInstance)`: called when flow is initialized
+- `onLoad(reactFlowInstance)`: called after flow is initialized
 - `onMove()`: called when user pans or zooms
-- `onSelectionChange(elements: Elements)`: called user selects one or multiple elements
+- `onSelectionChange(elements: Elements)`: called when user selects one or multiple elements

 #### Interaction
 - `nodesDraggable`: default: `true`.
 This applies to all nodes.
 You can also change the behavior of a specific node with the `draggable` node option.